-In our previous work~\cite{Francis:2018qch}, based on the standard approach applied to gauge fields with dynamical $u$ and $d$ quarks and a quenched $s$ quark, we found that the distillation method~\cite{Peardon:2009gh} produced a better determination of the two-baryon spectrum than previously used methods.
-At a heavy SU(3)-symmetric point with a pion mass of 960~MeV, we interpreted the spectrum using Lüscher's finite-volume quantization condition~\cite{Luscher:1990ux, Rummukainen:1995vs} and obtained $B_H=19\pm 10$~MeV.
+In our previous work~\cite{Francis:2018qch}, using gauge fields with dynamical $u$ and $d$ quarks and a quenched $s$ quark, we found that the distillation method~\cite{Peardon:2009gh} produced a better determination of the two-baryon spectrum than previously used methods.
+At a heavy SU(3)-symmetric point with a pion mass of 960~MeV, we obtained $B_H=19\pm 10$~MeV.

 In this letter we extend our calculations to lattice QCD with dynamical $u$, $d$, and $s$ quarks with degenerate masses set to their physical average value, corresponding to $m_\pi=m_K\approx420$\,MeV \footnote{Preliminary results were presented in~\cite{Hanlon:2018yfv}}.
-We present the first systematic study of discretization effects in a multibaryon system, by computing finite-volume spectra at five different values of the lattice spacing, extrapolating the corresponding scattering phase shift to the continuum limit, and determining the binding energy.
-At vanishing lattice spacing, we find $B_H=3.97\pm1.44$~MeV, which is smaller than the result at the coarsest lattice spacing by a factor of almost eight.
+We present the first systematic study of discretization effects in a multibaryon system, by computing finite-volume spectra at several lattice spacings, extrapolating the corresponding scattering phase shift to the continuum limit, and determining the binding energy.
+As shown in Fig.~\ref{fig:bindE_vs_a}, at vanishing lattice spacing, we find $B_H^\threef=4.56\pm1.30$~MeV, which is smaller than the result at the coarsest lattice spacing by a factor of about 7.5.
 We conclude that a thorough investigation of lattice artifacts is indispensable for answering the question whether a bound $H$~dibaryon exists in nature.

-Our calculations are based on a set of seven gauge ensembles generated by CLS~\cite{Bruno:2014jqa}, with a nonperturbatively O($a$)-improved Wilson-clover fermion action.
-These ensembles have five different values of the lattice spacing and multiple box sizes $L$ (all satisfying $m_\pi L\geq 4.4$) as shown in Fig.~\ref{fig:ensembles}~\cite{supplement}.
+Our calculations are based on a set of eight gauge ensembles generated by CLS~\cite{Bruno:2014jqa}, with a nonperturbatively O($a$)-improved Wilson-clover fermion action.
+These ensembles have six different values of the lattice spacing and multiple box sizes $L$ (all satisfying $m_\pi L\geq 4.4$) as shown in the inset of Fig.~\ref{fig:nf_3_spectra}~\cite{supplement}.

 For each ensemble, we determine the energy levels in the rest frame and in four moving frames.
 To this end, in each frame we compute a Hermitian matrix of two-point correlation functions from a basis of interpolating operators: $C_{ij}(t) \equiv \langle \mathcal{O}_i(t) \mathcal{O}_j^\dagger(0) \rangle$.
-The spectral decomposition can be obtained by inserting a complete set of eigenstates of the transfer matrix; this makes it clear that the exponential fall-off of $C_{ij}(t)$ is governed by the finite-volume spectrum $\{E_n\}$.
+The finite-volume spectrum $\{E_n\}$ determines the exponential fall-off of $C_{ij}(t)$.